yh0010/For_MSCS_application/2021_Spring_MSCS/Employee_class_jenga/README.md

-make command is very useful
+operated by using make command